 Are you frustrated that your kids are spending too much time staring at a screen this summer?
+How can you reduce screen time for kids this summer?
 During the summer, kids have less structured schedules, more freedom, and more free time to spend doing things that they enjoy.
 It doesn’t help that there is so much technology fighting for your child’s attention whether it be the Xbox, Nintendo Switch, Playstation, cell phones, tablets, television, or other devices that your child can spend countless hours on.
 Kids today spend way too much time staring at a screen and don’t spend enough time outdoors or helping around the house.

 Let’s take a look at some ways that can help you control and limit the amount of time your child is allowed to spend staring at a screen this summer.

 Set up a certain time or spot in your house, such as dinner time, as a screen free zone.
 During this set period of time, no one is allowed to be busy staring at a screen.
 The kitchen table is a great place to start when it comes to creating a screen free zone.
 Anytime that your kids are at the kitchen table have your child place their device in a designated area away from the table to avoid any temptations.
 Use this time to interact and talk to each other face to face.

 Don’t be afraid to even restrict screens in your child’s bedroom.
 Kids who are allowed to have devices, such as a phone, television, gaming system, or tablet in their room, are more likely to stay up later compared to their peers who don’t have any screened devices in the bedroom.
 Staying up late during the summer may seem like no big deal but when school is back in session your kids can be tempted to sneak onto their devices when they are supposed to be sleeping.
 But if you remove screens from their bedroom, you won’t have to fight them to go to sleep when it is bedtime.
 Nor do you have to worry about your child suffering from sleep deprivation.